-You see how white Soractus stands deep with snow
+You see how white Soractus stands there deep with snow

-Their burden, and the rivers stand still with frost.
+Their burden, and the rivers stand stock still with frost.

 High on the fire, and bring out in abundance

-Leave all else to the gods, for not cypresses
+Leave all else to the gods, for neither cypresses

-Nor ancient wild ash trees are disturbed when
+Nor ancient wild ash trees are much disturbed when

-Grants — don't spurn sweet loves and dances while you're young,
+Do not spurn sweet loves and dances while you're still young,

-While yet you flourish and capricious old age
+While yet you're flourishing and capricious old age

 Has not yet arrived.
-So let's seek out the town,
+So come, let's seek out the town,

-Under the stars, the tell-tale laugh of a girl
+Under the stars, the tell-tale laughter of a girl

 Peter Saint-Andre > Writings > Ancient Fire